-Each of our non-employee directors receives a fee of \$5,000 per quarter for his service as a director.
-In addition, non-employee directors receive option grants at periodic intervals under the automatic option grant program of our 2000 Stock Incentive Plan.
+In addition to the cash compensation, non-employee directors receive option grants at periodic intervals under the automatic option grant program of our 2000 Stock Incentive Plan.
 Non-employee and employee directors are also eligible to receive option grants under the discretionary option grant program of the 2000 plan.
 Under the automatic option grant program, each individual who first becomes a non-employee board member at any time after our initial public offering receives an option grant to purchase 25,000 shares of common stock on the date such individual joins the board.
+This figure will not change, however, the initial automatic option grant shall be supplemented by a discretionary option grant to purchase 5,000 shares of common stock on the date such person joins the board.
 In addition, on the date of each annual stockholders meeting held after our initial public offering, each non-employee board member who continues to serve as a non-employee board member is automatically granted an option to purchase 7,500 shares of common stock, provided such individual has served on the board for at least six months.
+Subsequent to the January 30, 2003 meeting, this annual automatic grant shall be supplemented by a discretionary option grant to purchase 7,500 shares of common stock on the date of such annual stockholders meeting hereafter.